 Once deployed, if your renaming-obfuscated app encounters exceptions, any emitted stack trace will use the renamed package, class, and method names.
 DashO will let you decode the stack trace using the renaming map file preserved from the build.
 This can be done in the DashO GUI, or it can be done using DashO Lucidator, a stand-alone command-line application.

-.class files.
-DashO String Encryption Obfuscation replaces these with encrypted values that are decrypted in the running application as they are used.
 The default encryption in DashO is balanced in terms of security and run-time efficiency, but you may optionally provide your own custom encryption algorithms.

 If your app is built as a collection of jars, each jar could be obfuscated independently as a library, leaving the public interface of each unrenamed.
 However, since you want to rename all internal methods, you will want to obfuscate the all of the jars in a single DashO build.
 Now suppose you need to update just one of those dependencies.
 Rerunning the DashO build could choose all different names, and references in the dependent jars might no longer be valid.

 DashO provides Incremental Obfuscation as an option.
 The renaming map and string encryption map from a prior build are passed to DashO to be reused.
 This way the same encryption algorithms are used, and new names are only chosen for newly added identifiers.
 Thus, in our example, the modified dependency could be recompiled, obfuscated with incremental obfuscation, and then updated independently of the other jars.